 Was Martin Luther King Jr.’s hard work all for nothing?

 First, we must identify what exactly did MLK die for.
 Was it to end racism and the unjust persecutions of people based on the color of their skin?
 Or was it to dispose of the stereotypes that white people portrayed black people to be?
 The short answer is both of these things.
-And while King, along with the rest of the Civil Rights Movement succeeded by opening the foundation for us, we, as a race, have completely crushed their hopes and dreams of what the future for us could have been.
+And while King, along with the rest of the Civil Rights Movement, succeeded by laying down the foundation for us, we have completely crushed their hopes and dreams of what the future for us could have been.
 This is most perfectly demonstrated by the shows opening statement.

 I want young men and young women who are not alive today… to know and see that these new privileges and oppurtunities did not come without somebody suffering and sacrificing for them.

 – Dr. Martin Luther King, Jr.